Jhut89/Mailchimp-API-3.0-PHP/README.md

 $mailchimp = new mailchimp('123abc123abc123abc123abc-us0');
 ```

-To instantiate you will need a new instance of the `mailchimp` class with your MailChimp accounts API key as its only argument.
+To instantiate you will need a new instance of the `mailchimp` class with your MailChimp account's API key as its only argument.

 ##Constructing a Request